 Demonstrating ‘good title’ to unregistered land is harder.
 Providers may, if they wish, have their deeds or other evidence of ownership considered by a solicitor familiar with property law and conveyancing and have that solicitor give an opinion as to whether the proof offered is sufficient to demonstrate ‘good title’.
 However such an opinion is just that, and would not bind third parties.

 Consequently, the only formal legal mechanism for demonstrating ‘good title’ is to have the unregistered land registered with the Land Registry, and have the title classified as ‘absolute’ or ‘good leasehold’ as appropriate.
 The Land Registry may or may not agree to this, depending upon the circumstances.

-4.3.2 The Agency understands that where providers are unable to demonstrate ‘good title’ they may have ‘possessory title’ supported by an indemnity insurance which could ‘pay off’ a third party, who at a later date was able to provide documentary evidence of ‘good title’ to that land.
-Where no other route is available to the provider the Agency will consider funding on the basis that:
+5.3.2 Homes England understands that where providers are unable to demonstrate ‘good title’ they may have ‘possessory title’ supported by an indemnity insurance which could ‘pay off’ a third party, who at a later date was able to provide documentary evidence of ‘good title’ to that land.
+Where no other route is available to the provider we will consider funding on the basis that:

 - Providers agree to bear any risk if challenged